BhaskarPeruri/Smart-Contract-Voting-Project/README.md

 # Smart-Contract-Voting-Project
 This Smart Contract Voting Project utilizes the Solidity language.
-It essentially comprises an Election Commissioner who oversees the conduct of free and fair elections, Candidates who participate in the election, and eligible Voters.
+It essentially comprises an Election Commissioner who oversees the conduct of free and fair elections, candidates who participate in the election, and eligible Voters.

 # Project Explanation: